• Home |

 Disadvantages

 I have nothing bad to say about Magtech ammunition.
-It fires when I need it to, and for range ammo, that’s good enough for me.
-However, I have talked to other shooters who’ve had issues with the rounds.
-Unfortunately, this is the nature of the business.
-Some firearms do not cooperate with some ammunition.
+It fires when I need it to, which is all I want my range ammo to do.
+I have talked to other shooters who’ve had issues with the rounds.
+Ultimately, my own expeirence with Magtech won't necessarily be your own – the reason why you should order one or two boxes before filling as space the size of Citi Field with it.

 Pros and Cons